senkuqq/netguru_recruitment_task/README.md

 # Netguru recruitment task

-Application for fetching and storing geolocation data from https://vpic.nhtsa.dot.gov/api/
+Application for fetching and storing cars data from https://vpic.nhtsa.dot.gov/api/

 There are 4 main endpoints: